-It might start on the first warm spring evening.
-It could start during a late afternoon walk in a shady park.
-If you spend time out doors your likely to encounter mosquitoes.
-As your swat away these annoying blood suckers you may wonder what purpose do they serve and what eats mosquitoes?
-Fortunately mosquitoes have several predators.
-Lets take a look at a few that could help in your backyard
+If you spend time outdoors you will eventually have to deal with mosquitoes.
+As you swat away these annoying blood suckers you may wonder what purpose do they serve and what eats mosquitoes?
+Fortunately there are several critters that eat mosquitoes including bats, birds, fish, and dragonflies.
+Lets take a look at how these mosquito eating predators can help control mosquitoes in your backyard.

 Before digging into the relationship of bats and mosquitos we should first determine what bat species we are referring to.
 Depending on the species a bats diet can range from nectar, fruit, frogs, insects, and even other bats!
 And don’t forget the vampire bat!
 Most bats however just eat insects.
 For this article we will primary be addressing the little and big brown bat.
-These are the bats usually found in backyards and urban environments.
+These are often found in backyards and urban environments throughout North America.
 Now that we have identified some of the most common bats in North America lets get back to the question, do bats eat mosquitos, and if so how many?

 Insects are a favorite food source for many birds species.
 A few of the species that are known to eat mosquitoes are Purple Martins, Barn Swallows, Blackpoll Warblers, and many other song bird varieties.
 However birds, like bats, are usually not seeking out mosquitos.
 If you consider the size of a mosquito compared to a small song bird, the mosquito is not much of a meal.
 Since birds need to expend energy catching insects they will usually seek out a larger bug to make it worth while.
 Unfortunately the larger insects could also be beneficial ones such as dragonflies!

-When looking for mosquito predators your probably imagining something that can eat mosquitoes buzzing around your house.
+When looking for what eats mosquitoes you're probably imagining something that can eat mosquitoes buzzing around your house or yard.
 However that would only tackle the adult mosquitoes.
 Remember mosquitoes start life as larva in a pond or small body of water.
 If you have a pond near by fish can be one of the best options for mosquito control.
-Lets consider a few of the best options for fish that eat mosquitoes
+Let’s consider a few of the best options for fish that eat mosquitoes.

 If your just starting with ponds and want a hardy and mosquito hungry fish consider the humble goldfish.
 The comets and shubunkins varities are darker in color making them better camouflaged for hunting mosquito larva.
 One challenge with gold fish is their eventual size.
 Goldfish will continue to grow based on the size of their environment and may get too big to eat mosquito larva.